 The Zamek is an impressive building alright, but pride of place goes to the 1956 Uprising exhibition, honouring the first armed resistance the communist regime faced.
-Hidden down a side entrance, this basement masterpiece features stretchers used to carry the wounded, a tank, a display of arms and rifles, a room of Socialist propaganda posters, a typical Poznań family's flat from the 1950s and a direct copy of a detention cell.
-Most poignant of all, though, is the space set aside for 13 year old Roman Strzałkowski, the youngest to die in the troubles.
-Exhibits include his harmonica and domino set, and newspaper clippings showing Strzałkowski picking up prizes for his piano skills.
+Hidden down a side entrance, this basement masterpiece will reopen after renovations in March 2020, but in its previous incarnation featured stretchers used to carry the wounded, a tank, a display of arms and rifles, a room of Socialist propaganda posters, a typical Poznań family's flat from the 1950s, and a direct copy of a detention cell.
+Most poignant of all, though, was the space set aside for 13 year old Roman Strzałkowski, the youngest to die in the troubles.
+Exhibits included his harmonica and domino set, and newspaper clippings showing Strzałkowski picking up prizes for his piano skills.

 Show on map